fedora-java/howto/ideas/virtual_artifact_packages.md

 will be created for package `foo`: one named `mvn(com.example:foo-artifact)` and the other named `mvn(bar:baz)`.

-Craeting virtual packages for Maven artifacts has several advantages.
+Creating virtual packages for Maven artifacts has several advantages.
 It makes it easy to search which package provides given artifact, for example `dnf repoquery --whatprovides 'mvn(bar:baz)'` in the previous example would return `foo`.
 Virtual packages also make it easier to